mailsac/mailsac-examples/about/terms_of_service.rst

 20. Other Agreements
 --------------------

+a.
 If a clause of this agreement is found to be invalid or violated, the rest of this agreement still stands.

    This agreement represents the entire agreement between the user and Forking Software LLC, which includes the Privacy Policy.
 The two parties may supersede parts of this agreement through writing signed by legal representatives of both parties.
 Clauses of this agreement not addressed in any superseding agreement will still stand.

-Both parties may assign this agreement, or any rights or obligations hereunder, including the right to enforce all of its terms,
+   Both parties may assign this agreement, or any rights or obligations hereunder, including the right to enforce all of its terms:

-1. in connection with a merger, acquisition, corporate reorganization, change in control or sale of all or substantially all of its assets or
-2. to an Affiliate (that is an Affiliate at the time of such assignment).
+      i.
+In connection with a merger, acquisition, corporate reorganization, change in control or sale of all or substantially all of its assets. ii.
+To an Affiliate which is an Affiliate at the time of such assignment.

+b.
 No waiver by any party at any time of any other provision of this agreement will be deemed a waiver or breach of any other provision of this agreement or consent to any subsequent breach of the same of any other provision.

    This agreement will be governed in all respects, including validity, interpretation and effect, by the laws of the State of California without regard to principles of conflicts of law therein.
 Jurisdiction and venue for any claims shall be lie in:

    - Sacramento, California

 21. Appendix
 ------------